Skip To Main Content

 You can also use our online form to set up a direct debit.

 You can pay on the 1st, 8th, 15th or 22nd of each month.
-Your payments will be subject to the safeguards assured by the direct debit guarantee.
+Your payments will be assured by the direct debit guarantee.

-Paying by direct debit saves you time and helps us to reduce costs, making more money available to provide other services.
+Paying by direct debit saves you time.
+It also helps us to reduce costs, making more money available to provide other services.

 Other ways to pay